Persimmon: United States

-Japani phal is local name of Persimmon fruit in India.
-Persimmons can be grown in subtropical and temperate regions of the world.
-When it comes to Indian scenario, they are grown in Jammu & Kashmir, Himachal Pradesh, Tamil Nadu, Uttarakhand, Sikkim, Darjeeling Region of West Bengal & Arunachal Pradesh.

 Toxicity

 Unripe persimmons contain the soluble tannin shibuol, which, upon contact with a weak acid, polymerizes in the stomach and forms a gluey coagulum, a "foodball" or phytobezoar, that can affix with other stomach matter.
 These phytobezoars are often very hard and almost woody in consistency.
 More than 85% of phytobezoars are caused by ingestion of unripened persimmons.
 Persimmon bezoars (diospyrobezoars) often occur in epidemics in regions where the fruit is grown.

 Uses

 Persimmons are eaten fresh, dried, raw or cooked.
 When eaten fresh, they are usually eaten whole like an apple in bite-size slices and may be peeled, although the skin is edible.
 One way to consume ripe persimmons, which may have soft texture, is to remove the top leaf with a paring knife and scoop out the flesh with a spoon.
 Riper persimmons can also be eaten by removing the top leaf, breaking the fruit in half, and eating from the inside out.
 The flesh ranges from firm to mushy, and, when firm owing to being unripe, has an apple-like crunch.
-Some varieties are completely inedible until they are fully ripe, such as American persimmons (Diospyros virginiana) and Diospyros digyna.
-The leaves can be used to make tea and the seeds can be roasted.
+Some varieties are completely inedible until they are fully ripe, such as American persimmons (Diospyros virginiana) and Diospyros nigra.
+The leaves can be used to make a tisane and the seeds can be roasted.

-In Korea, dried persimmon fruits are used to make the traditional Korean spicy punch sujeonggwa, while the matured, fermented fruit is used to make a persimmon vinegar called gamsikcho.
+In Korea, both firm and mushy persimmons are eaten fresh.
+Dried persimmon fruits are known as gotgam and are used to make the traditional Korean spicy punch sujeonggwa, while the matured, fermented fruit is used to make a persimmon vinegar called gamsikcho.

 In Taiwan, fruits of astringent varieties are sealed in jars filled with limewater to get rid of bitterness.
 Slightly hardened in the process, they are sold under the name "crisp persimmon" (cuishi) or "water persimmon" (shuishizi).
 Preparation time is dependent upon temperature (5 to 7 days at 25–28 C).

 For centuries, Japanese have consumed persimmon leaf tea (Kaki-No-Ha Cha) made from the dried leaves of "kaki" persimmons (Diospyros kaki).
 In some areas of Manchuria and Korea, the dried leaves of the fruit are used for making tea.
 The Korean name for this tea is gamnip cha.

 In the US from Ohio southward, persimmons are harvested and used in a variety of dessert dishes, most notably pies.
 They can be used in cookies, cakes, puddings, salads, curries and as a topping for breakfast cereal.
 Persimmon pudding is a baked dessert made with fresh persimmons that has the consistency of pumpkin pie but resembles a brownie and is almost always topped with whipped cream.
 An annual persimmon festival, featuring a persimmon pudding contest, is held every September in Mitchell, Indiana.